davdar/maam/writeup/paper.markdown

 redesigning the monad `AM` and constructing new proofs relating `AM` to `CM`.
 We want to avoid reconstructing complicated monads for our interpreters, especially as languages and analyses grow and change.
-Even more, we want to avoid reconstructing complicated _proofs_ that such changes will necessarily require.
+Even more, we want to avoid reconstructing complicated _proofs_ that such changes require.
 Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction--we extend the well-known structure of monad transformer to that of _Galois transformer_.

-There are two types of monadic effects used in our monadic interpreter: state and nondeterminism.
+There are two monadic effects used in our monadic interpreter: state and nondeterminism.
 For state we will review the state monad transformer `Sₜ[s]`, which is standard (See \citet{dvanhorn:Liang1995Monad} for more details).
 For nondeterminism we develop two monad transformers, `𝒫ₜ` and `FSₜ[s]`.
 These transformers are fully general purpose, even outside the context of program analysis, and are novel in this work.

 To create a monad with various state and nondeterminism effects, one must merely summon some composition of these three monads. _Implementations and